 First, let’s dive right into how the course works.
 You can try everything out for yourself free of charge for the first 7 days by only giving them your email.
 You’ll have access to the first few lessons of each level to try out for yourself.

-Initially, you’ll be taken to the main dashboard.
-On the left you can see the 3 difficulty levels (beginner to advanced).
+Initially, you’ll be taken to the main dashboard where you’ll find Levels 1-3 (beginner to advanced).
 Clicking on each level will reveal the 3 lesson types and survival kit, which are:

-You can filter out a specific lesson type by clicking on one of them, otherwise you can access the full course on the right, & scroll through all the different modules.
+You can filter out a specific lesson type by clicking on one of them, otherwise you can access the full course on the left and scroll through all the different modules.
 There are 21 modules in total, spread evenly across the 3 levels – an enormous 380 hours of lesson time.
 Let’s have a look at each lesson type in more detail.

 The Pros: Good Points Of Rocket Japanese